parthasm/Useful-Algorithms/Union_Find_Applications/Readme.md

 Python implementations of Kruskal's Minimum Spanning Tree algorithm and Single-Link Clustering algorithm using multiple variants of the Union-Find data structure and also without using the Union-Find.
-Please note that Union-Find is also known as Disjoint-set data structure.
+Union-Find is also known as Disjoint-set data structure.
+The Kruskal implementations print the sum of edge-costs of the Minimum Spanning Tree.
+The Single-Link Clustering implementations print maximum-spacing when the number of clusters is 4.

 http://en.wikipedia.org/wiki/Disjoint-set_data_structure